 Seizures were reported in 12 of 24 (50%) patients.
 The seizure types reported include atonic, generalized tonic-clonic, focal, and absence.
 Seizures were managed with standard anti-convulsive therapies and did not result in discontinuation of Brineura treatment.

 Adverse reactions related to the device were observed in 12 of 24 (50%) of patients.
 Device-related adverse reactions include infection, delivery system-related complications, and pleocytosis.
-Nine of these patients (38%) experienced adverse reactions, which involved complications of the non-implanted delivery system components.
-Four patients (16%) had device-related adverse reactions, which required medical intervention, including two patients (8%) with intraventricular access device-related CNS infections, and one patient (4%) each with leakage of the intraventricular access device and pleocytosis.
+Nine out of 24 patients (38%) experienced adverse reactions, which involved complications of the non-implanted delivery system components.
+Four out of 24 patients (16%) had device-related adverse reactions, which required medical intervention, including two patients (8%) with intraventricular access device-related CNS infections, and one patient (4%) each with leakage of the intraventricular access device and pleocytosis.
 Device-related infections were diagnosed by increased CSF pleocytosis and microbiology culture and organism identification, without accompanying signs and symptoms of meningitis.
 Intraventricular access devices were replaced and infections were treated with antibiotics.
-Device-related complications did not result in discontinuation of Brineura treatment [see Warnings and Precautions (5.1)].
+Device-related complications did not result in discontinuation of Brineura treatment [see Warnings and Precautions (5.1, 5.2)].